godotengine/godot-docs/classes/class_rigidbody.rst

 - void **apply_impulse** **(** :ref:`Vector3<class_Vector3>` position, :ref:`Vector3<class_Vector3>` impulse **)**

 Applies a positioned impulse to the body.
 An impulse is time independent!
-Applying an impulse every frame would result in a framerate dependent force.
+Applying an impulse every frame would result in a framerate-dependent force.
 For this reason it should only be used when simulating one-time impacts.
 The position uses the rotation of the global coordinate system, but is centered at the object's origin.

 .. _class_RigidBody_method_apply_torque_impulse:

 - void **apply_torque_impulse** **(** :ref:`Vector3<class_Vector3>` impulse **)**

 Applies a torque impulse which will be affected by the body mass and shape.
-This will rotate the body around the passed in vector.
+This will rotate the body around the ``impulse`` vector passed.

 .. _class_RigidBody_method_get_colliding_bodies:

 - :ref:`Array<class_Array>` **get_colliding_bodies** **(** **)** const

 Returns a list of the bodies colliding with this one.
 By default, number of max contacts reported is at 0, see the :ref:`contacts_reported<class_RigidBody_property_contacts_reported>` property to increase it.

-Note that the result of this test is not immediate after moving objects.
+**Note:** The result of this test is not immediate after moving objects.
 For performance, list of collisions is updated once per frame and before the physics step.
 Consider using signals instead.

 .. _class_RigidBody_method_set_axis_velocity: